Osorkon21/Bossfall/Bossfall ReadMe.txt

           Warhammer will last exactly as long as a Steel Long Bow or a Steel Wakazashi.
 A Steel Staff will last exactly as long as a Steel Short Bow or Steel Dagger.

-        - For exact item values and durability and Enchantment Point values see the ITEM TABLES section of the ReadMe.
+        - For exact item weights/values and durability and Enchantment Point values see the ITEM TABLES section of the ReadMe.

     LOOT: